 On this page, we provide a short primer Modern Monetary Theory.
 We discuss the primary mechanism and how MMT can be used to solve some pending issues.

 Modern Monetary Theory (MMT) is discussed in the context of policy debates of whether governments should focus on limiting budget deficits.
 Modern Monetary Theorists argue that budget deficits are not as harmful as many traditional economists argue.

 In fact, MMT argues that government debt is money created by the government that has not been taken back using taxes.
 Thus, the government could increase the money supply by issuing additional debt or just printing money as the two are equivalent.
 The money collected with issuing debt (or printed) can then be used to pay for government programs such as health care or to fight climate change.
 The increase in government debt, MMT argues is not a big problem.
 Many developed countries have government debt levels far higher than what they currently are, without adverse effects.

 The only limit a government has, is the resources in a country.
 But if growth is too high and too many projects require the same inputs, inflation can go up.
 At that point, MMT argues that the government can take the excess money back out of the economy.
 To do this, the government can increase taxes.
 This is a very unconventional way at looking at taxes.
 Rather than collecting taxes to pay for projects (infrastructure, national defence,…), taxes would be used as a monetary policy instrument.

 With the basics of Modern Monetary Theory explained, we now to turn to some of the criticisms.

 Criticisms to MMT

-We explained MMT, a heterodox monetary theory first proposed by Warren Mosler in the 1990s.
+We explained Modern Monetary Theory (MMT), a heterodox monetary theory first proposed by Warren Mosler in the 1990s.
 The theory has been gaining traction but many implications of such an approach are still unclear.